Lafayette Drug & Alcohol Rehab, Detox & Treatment Resources

 The widespread saturation of substance use disorders has demanded a strong response from the scientific and medical communities.
 However, quality programs provide their patients with a diverse selection of holistic therapies.
 Traditionally, clinics include detoxification, individual cognitive behavioral therapy (CBT), group counselling and preparation for aftercare.
 Each of these therapies is vital to recovery.
 Reputable treatment programs will provide these basic approaches to aid you in healing.
 There are three primary types of treatment facility, including: residential, partial hospitalization and outpatient treatment programs.
-There are a few important differences:

 Residential treatment programs have many names like inpatient and retreat-based clinics.
 During an inpatient program the participant will live at the facility.
 Retreat-based treatments are sanctuaries where the patient is gifted with the space, time, resources and support necessary to pursue renewed health.